pahaze/refunked/README.md

 ## Build instuctions (Linux/HTML5)

 First things first, you need to install Haxe.
 Be sure Linux is up to date.
 Fore experienced users, just be sure you're up to date on each Haxe library and Haxe itself.
 If not, continue reading on.
-For this example, we'll be using Pop!_OS 20.04 LTS (Ubuntu based distribution).
+For this example, we'll be using Pop!_OS 20.04 LTS / Pop!_OS 21.04 (Ubuntu based distribution).

 First, the repository needs to be added and Haxe be installed.
 (We're using an external repository instead of the one already in apt due to it being outdated.)